jacobfishel/AI-Face-Detection-Security-System/README.md

             - Something is super wrong so its not working very well
         - Parsed the test file
         - Going to have to go back to the training loop.

+    5.5.2025 (0.5 hr)
+        - Too tired to work on it tn
+        -Researched how I want to do the database and started implementing a little bit.